DLibatique/LATN102-S20/notes/10-purpose-clauses.md

 ***

-## GRG with Prepositions
+## Gerund or GRG with Prepositions

-Last semester, we learned about how gerund-replacing-gerundives (click [here](https://libatique.info/LATN101-F19/notes/4-verbal-nouns-and-adjs/#grgs-gerund-replacing-gerundives) to review) can be used express a verbal action and the object which receives the action.
-The GRG can also be used as the object of the prepositions *ad (in the accusative)* and *causā/gratiā (in the genitive)* to express purpose.
+Last semester, we learned about how gerunds (click [here](https://libatique.info/LATN101-F19/notes/4-verbal-nouns-and-adjs/#gerunds) to review) or gerund-replacing-gerundives (click [here](https://libatique.info/LATN101-F19/notes/4-verbal-nouns-and-adjs/#grgs-gerund-replacing-gerundives) to review) can be used to express purpose.
+Remember that a GRG is a verbal action and the object which receives the action.
+Gerunds and GRGs can also be used as the object of the prepositions **ad** (with the accusative) and **causā/gratiā** (with the genitive) to express purpose.

 Thus, our example sentence can be written in the following ways as well: